gnieb/jobsurge/README.md

 ## Features In Progress

 - Deployment
-- display to dos by timefrme
+- implement editing on the to do's and a delete button

 ## Features Completed